VictoriaMetrics/VictoriaMetrics/README.md

 ```

 Do not forget substituting `<victoriametrics-addr>` with the real address where VictoriaMetrics runs.

+Another option is to enable TCP and UDP receiver for Influx line protocol via `-influxListenAddr` command-line flag.

 VictoriaMetrics maps Influx data using the following rules:
 * [`db` query arg](https://docs.influxdata.com/influxdb/v1.7/tools/api/#write-http-endpoint) is mapped into `db` label value